One of the many benefits of vitamin B2, is that its vital in maintaining the energy supply in your body.

 Vitamin B2 1.3 mg per day for men

-The RDA is set to prevent deficiency and not achieve optimal health and therefore this should only be used as a guideline as a minimum vitamin B2 requirement.
+The DRI is set to prevent deficiency and not achieve optimal health and therefore this should only be used as a guideline as a minimum vitamin B2 requirement.

 There is no toxicity level for vitamin B2.

 Studies have found that a higher dose of 3 mg per day can help to prevent cataracts and higher doses up to 400 mg can be used to treat migraine headaches.